Tails for Anarchists

 Tails is amnesiac by default.
 It will forget everything you have done as soon as you end the session.
 This isn't always what you want — for example, you may want to install additional software without needing to re-install it each time you start up.
 Tails has a feature called Persistent Storage, which allows you to save data between sessions.
 This is explicitly less secure, but necessary for some activities.

 The principle behind Persistent Storage is to create a second storage area (called a partition) on your Tails USB that is encrypted.
-This new partition allows a user to make some data persistent — that is, to keep it between Tails sessions.
+This new partition allows you to make some data persistent — that is, to keep it between Tails sessions.
 It's very easy to enable Persistent Storage.
 To create the Persistent Storage, choose Applications → Tails → Persistent Storage.

 A window will pop up asking you to enter a passphrase; see Tails Best Practices for information on passphrase strength.
 You'll then configure what you want to keep in Persistent Storage.
 Persistent Storage can be enabled for several types of data: